 MY FRIENDS TOLD ME I CANNOT EAT CERTAIN FOODS WHILE IN BRACES.
 IS THAT TRUE?

 That is true.
 But most of those foods are foods you shouldn’t be eating in the first place such as ice, hard candies, sticky candies and hard foods (nuts, chips, pretzels, etc.) Once your braces are set, we would provide you with a home care kit that will list problematic foods that can break your braces and lengthen your overall treatment.
-Hard and sticky food tend to cut wires and brackets that would result in future visits and can increase your total treatment time.
+Hard and sticky food tends to cut wires and brackets that would result in future visits and can increase your total treatment time.

 WILL I BE ABLE TO BRUSH MY TEETH WHILE IN BRACES?